Yahyadarman/terraform-beginner-bootcamp-2023/README.md

 **MAJOR.MINOR.PATCH**, eg. `1.0.1`

 - **MAJOR** MAJOR version when you make incompatible API changes
-- **MAJOR** MINOR version when you add functionality in a backward compatible manner
+- **MINOR** MINOR version when you add functionality in a backward compatible manner
-- **MAJOR** PATCH version when you make backward compatible bug fixes
+- **PATCH** PATCH version when you make backward compatible bug fixes